AMReX-Astro/MAESTROeX/sphinx_docs/source/faq.rst

    to solve.

-#. *How can I obtain profiling infomation for my run?*
+#. *How can I obtain profiling information for my run?*

    The code is already instrumented with timers.
 Simply compile with ``TINY_PROFILE=TRUE`` in the ``GNUmakefile``, or equivalently do ``make TINY_PROFILE=TRUE``.
 A summary of the timings will be output to ``stdout`` at the end of the run.

-   With the GNU compliers, you can enabling profiling with ``gprof`` by compiling with
+   With the GNU compilers, you can enabling profiling with ``gprof`` by compiling with

    ::